taatuut/mongeovisqgis/README.md

 <img width="1904" alt="cbs_nl_buurten_2020_shp2wkt2geojson2mdb_2dsphereindex_qgis" src="https://user-images.githubusercontent.com/2260360/113394104-f5e98a00-9397-11eb-9b0a-0a49a58aa2ef.png">

-Tip: In the map you see a nice OpenStreetMap (OSM) layer.
+Tip: In the map you also see a nice OpenStreetMap (OSM) layer in the bacground.
 For that I used the QuickMapServices plugin for QGIS, that comes with a collection of easy to add basemaps.